020 8524 4994

 We sell to a range of restaurants, cafes and shops in London.
 For more information contact

-We offer a range of structured placements and formal training courses, including accredited horticulture courses offered in partnership with Waltham Forest Adult Learning Service.
+We offer a range of structured placements and formal training courses, including accredited horticulture courses.
 For more information, please contact firstname.lastname@example.org

 We have a vibrant and diverse volunteer community.
 If you would like to volunteer, please contact email@example.com